Approval & Accreditation

 The California Acupuncture Board is located at 1747 N. Market Blvd, suite 180, Sacramento, CA 95834; phone (916) 515-5200; fax (916) 928-2204; www.acupuncture.ca.gov

-Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM)
+Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM)

 The Bureau for Private Postsecondary Education (BPPE)